Embracing life – Why I got into social media!

 Creating a Facebook page and a Twitter is both scary and exciting.
 Coming from the mountain world where almost everyone dream about attention but where you have to act like you don’t, I know that social media is against the tradition.
 I have myself been there and I feel like it´s naive fear at play.

 At the crossroad I have two ways to take.
-One is turning my back towards attention, people, media, opportunities and future dreams.
-The other one is leading the opposite directions; it is turning my back towards that kind of fears and is embracing life and the collective consciousness social media is on its way to become.
+One is turning my back towards attention, people, media and to some extent many opportunities to realize future dreams.
+The other one is leading the opposite directions, is turning my back towards that kind of fears and is embracing life and the collective consciousness social media is on its way to become.